John Cena: Why He Reportedly Forced Nikki Bella To Sign Contract Before They Moved In Together

 Before Nikki Bella moved into John Cena’s home in 2013, he made her sign a 75-page contract that said she would have to vacate his place if they were to ever split!
 Could this have been a red flag all along?!

 After 6 years together, John Cena and Nikki Bella have split.
 And while the news came as quite a shock to many, it appears Nikki had a feeling they wouldn’t be in it for the long haul.
-On season 1 of the E! reality show Total Bellas, John forced Nikki to sign a 75-page cohabitation agreement before she could move into his home.
+On season 1 of the E! reality show Total Divas, which aired November 24, 2013, John forced Nikki to sign a 75-page cohabitation agreement before she could move into his home.
 The contract left Nikki pretty perplexed as she told her sister Brie Bella, “I just don’t understand it.
 I just don’t know what to feel.
 I’m so confused.
 It kind of makes me second-guess where John and I stand in our relationship.
 I love John but maybe he knows that he doesn’t want to be with me forever?”
 Yikes!
 Although the existence of the contract isn’t new, it does give us insight on why the two may have decided to part ways and call off their engagement.
+Take a look at the clip from the episode below!

 Interestingly, it was what was written in the contract that turned Nikki off the most.
 Throughout the agreement, John referred to Nikki as his guest, which of course made her feel, well, sort of temporary.
 “Is that all I’m ever going to be in [John’s] heart, is a guest?
 Am I ever going to have that permanent spot in the rest of [his] life?”
 Nikki said on the show.
 We can totally understand Nikki’s frustration.
 However, John’s reasoning was to make a potential split as easy as possible.
 “Although I do not wish to be formal, I do not want there to be any misunderstanding regarding your presence at the home as my guest,” John wrote.
 “In the event that I ask you to vacate the home, you agree to immediately vacate the home and remove any and all items you have brought into the home as soon as possible,” John continued.